 Optimize Performance And Accessibility

 Scam sites often feel heavy, glitchy, and chaotic.
 Fast, stable, and accessible pages convey care.
 Keep Largest Contentful Paint under two and a half seconds on mobile.
 Avoid layout jumps.
 Provide alt text for charts and images.
 Use clear focus states so keyboard users can operate the site.
-Accessible design signals empathy and diligence.
-Both are trust multipliers.
+Accessible design signals empathy and diligence, and both are trust multipliers.
+If you are building on WordPress, most of the recoverable performance gains sit in a predictable short list, covered in how to improve PageSpeed Insights scores.

 Create A Responsible Onboarding Path

-New users need a safe first task.
-Offer a demo mode or a testnet switch with a clear visual indicator.
 Guide users through a five minute “first success” that proves value without risking real funds.
 Provide a walkthrough with screenshots or a two minute video.
 Invite users to hand off from site to docs to community without losing the thread.
-Good onboarding reduces tickets and increases goodwill in public channels.
+Where that handoff runs through email, deliverability becomes part of the trust chain, and reading SMTP logs when messages fail is the unglamorous half of onboarding nobody plans for.

 Add a help center that answers real questions with short, clear articles.
 Provide at least two support channels, for example email and a moderated forum or Discord.
 Put response time expectations in writing.
 Offer a status page for incidents.
 When something breaks, acknowledge it early on the status page and in the app.
 Silence erodes trust faster than any bug.